How to remove FileCoder (FileCoder.CR) Ransomware

 FileCoder is classified as a ransomware infection (or a trojan horse ransomware), and just like the Cryptolocker, Cryptorbit or Cryptowall, it will try to extort money from its victims, because it holds their private data hostage (encrypted).
-Filecoder overwrite your system settings so it could run in the background and will conduct series of tasks that would result in serious system damage and/or data loss.
-The general idea is that cyber criminals will holding your private data hostage and would release it for ransom, which should be paid within a pre-defined time frame.
-Usually these types of infection (ransomware) have gotten on victims computers thru some other malware infection, which initially had infected the computer and had installed some back-door program, which later will be used to infect the machine with the FileCoder.CR ransomware.
+Filecoder overwrites your system settings so it could run in the background and will conduct series of tasks that would result in serious system damage or even data loss.
+The general idea is that cyber criminals will hold your private data hostage and would release it for ransom, which should be paid within a pre-defined time frame.
+Usually, these types of infection (ransomware) have gotten on victims computers thru some other malware infection, which initially had infected the computer and had installed some back-door program, which later will be used to infect the machine with the FileCoder.CR ransomware.
 The ransomware uses very strong encryption and once your data is encrypted, the only way to decrypt it is to use the initially generated private keys, which are held by the cyber criminals on their hidden command & control servers.

-FileCoder should be considered extremely dangerous, because its main goal is to damage victim’s private data and extort people.
-This is why this ransomware infection should be removed immediately from infected computer.
+FileCoder should be considered extremely dangerous because its main goal is to damage victim’s private data and extort people.
+This is why this ransomware infection should be removed immediately from the infected computer.
 FileCoder is often bundled with other malware products, which might have been already installed on your computer.
 The FileCoder ransomware injects itself into the system and changes permission policies and modifies the registry, so it stays in the background.
 Once FileCoder gets on the user’s computer, it starts looking for specific files, with the following extensions:

 3fr, accdb, ai, arw, bay, cdr, cer, cr2, crt, crw, dbf, dcr, der, dng, doc, docm, docx, dwg, dxf, dxg, eps, erf, indd, jpe, jpg, kdc, mdb, mdf, mef, mrw, nef, nrw, odb, odm, odp, ods, odt, orf, p12, p7b, p7c, pdd, pef, pem, pfx, ppt, pptm, pptx, psd, pst, ptx, r3d, raf, raw, rtf, rw2, rwl, srf, srw, wb2, wpd, wps, xlk, xls, xlsb, xlsm, xlsx

 and starts encrypting them.
-Once the encryption process is completed, it informs the owner, that he/she will be able to get his data back for a certain price – typically ranging from $100-$500, depending on the geographic region and other social and economical factors.
+Once the encryption process is completed, it informs the owner, that he/she will be able to get his data back for a certain price – typically ranging from $100-$500, depending on the geographic region and other social and economic factors.

 The possible distribution of the FileCoder varies but is not limited to – peer-2-peer networks, torrent downloads, downloading fake Windows updates, installing software “supposedly” required to view an online video, clicking on ads or banners, downloading e-mail attachments or receiving files through a social media website or software.